Bommisrilekkhaa/Numpy-Pandas/README.md

 cpu --> less core more time in multithreading/paralellism

-Difference b/w numpy and pandas
+# Difference b/w numpy and pandas:

 array format and table format
 numpy --> can access using only index